Food Security and Food Safety

 In order to facilitate an open competitive landscape, education, training and development programs are essential for farmers, encouragement of cooperatives, clarification of rural property rights, and aid in risk management, legislative frameworks that receive government support may be of great benefit (Mangla et al., 2021).
 Nonetheless, these legal frameworks are not in place, in every emerging country.
 New competencies and up-to-date training programs at every stage of the supply chain are needed to improve food safety (Mangla et al., 2021).

 As a stakeholder in the global food supply chain we feel responsible, therefore we share the knowledge we gained, by assisting with over 1000 audits, and experience in different types of food products.
 Hereby, we share a training that goes back to the fundamentals of food safety to ensure there are procedures in place, to prevent or reduce possible hazards.
 To enhance food security and local economies, it is essential that knowledge is shared between stakeholders.
 QAssuarance gives the possibility to share knowledge through online and offline training.
 As food security is very closely related to food safety, it is a necessity that we make that information clear and practical for everyone.
 Are you interested in training?
-Or want to know more about our Food Security Program?
-Please go further to the link and become part of our Food Security Program security.
+Or want to know more about our Food Export Program?
+Please go further to the link and become part of our Food Export Program security.

 Food Safety Security Training Presentation

 - FAO.
 (2019).
 Moving forward on food loss and waste reduction.
 The State of Food and Agriculture 2019.

 - Garcia, S. N., Osburn, B. I., & Jay-Russell, M. T. (2020).
 One health for food safety, food security, and sustainable food production.
 Frontiers in Sustainable Food Systems, 4, 1.